exercism/julia/concepts/multi-dimensional-arrays/introduction.md

 We can easily copy a sub-matrix.

-In the example below, the [`reshape()`][reshape] function coerces an array to the specified dimensions by filling column-wise, then we slice it.
+In the example below, the `reshape()` function coerces an array to the specified dimensions by filling column-wise, then we slice it.

 ```julia-repl
 julia> m12 = reshape(collect(1:12), 4, 3)